silvestreh/onScreen/README.md

 os.attach();
 ```

+## Contributing

+It's pretty straight forward:

+* Fork this repo
+* Write a feature or fix a bug
+* Update or create the tests
+* Pass those tests
+* Send a pull request and wait…

+OnScreen mostly follows [AirBnb's Javascript Styleguide](https://github.com/airbnb/javascript) so make sure to check it out.

+There's an `.editorconfig` that should take care of setting up your text editor.
+If your editor doesn't support it, then make sure to use 4 spaces per indent, trim trailing white-space, and insert a final new line.

 ## jQuery

 If you're upset that I decided to ditch jQuery don't be.
 I plan to write a wrapper and enable OnScreen to work as a jQuery plugin, though the API will break, that's for sure.
 You'll need to update your code if you plan to upgrade.